-g) Building Plans sanctioned by the competent authority and occupancy certificate h) If classified earlier, a copy of the Classification Order issued by Ministry of Tourism.

-i) For Heritage property, certificate from the local authority stating the age of the property and showing the new and old built up areas separately.

-j) Clearance / NOC /approval required from any other local authority (viz.
-Pollution Control Board / Ministry of Environment & Forests etc.) whichever is applicable k) Approval / NOC from Airport Authority of India for projects located near the Airport l) Application fees
+- h) If classified earlier, a copy of the Classification Order issued by Ministry of Tourism. - i) For Heritage property, certificate from the local authority stating the age of the property .and showing the new and old built up areas separately. - j) Clearance / NOC /approval required from any other local authority (viz.
+Pollution Control Board / Ministry of Environment & Forests etc.) whichever is applicable - k) Approval / NOC from Airport Authority of India for projects located near the Airport

+1) Application fees